 This full day (synchronised to “all aboard”) / 120-mile North Wales Adventure tour departing from your ship (jetty-docked) in Holyhead has been carefully designed and created with your cruise holiday in mind.
-Not only is it almost half the price of many other tours on offer, we usually use either our 16 or 29 seater midi-coaches but even when we allocate a full-size coach it’s only with your comfort in mind, always ensuring everyone has plenty of seat space and a full window view.
+Not only is it almost half the price of many other tours on offer.
+We use a variety of vehicles but even when we allocate a full-size coach it’s only with your comfort in mind, always ensuring everyone has plenty of seat space and a full window view.

 This is sightseeing the way sightseeing is meant to be done!
 All our vehicles are the latest models, carefully designed to a purpose-built sightseeing specification with panoramic windows, full PA system, overhead parcel shelves, luggage compartment(s) and forced air ventilation.

 Your tour is fully escorted and narrated with a jolly driver and knowledgeable escort who, invariably, will become more of a friend than a tour guide!
 Every passenger receives special attention and is encouraged to participate in the day as much as possible to ensure that you have a wonderful time with us.